Phlix1/exps/docs/sigcomm21_artifact_evaluation_dpdk.md

 wget https://raw.githubusercontent.com/ChenYuHo/omnireduce/docker/docker/Dockerfile
 docker build -t omnireduce-dpdk -f ./Dockerfile .
 ```
 The `omnireduce-dpdk` Docker image can serve as both workers and aggregators.
-If you prefer a slim image without CUDA libraries or you run a different linux kervel version for your aggregators, you can do:
+If you prefer a slim image without CUDA libraries or you run a different linux kervel version for your aggregator machines, you can do:
 ```bash
 mkdir -p /tmp/omnireduce
 cd /tmp/omnireduce